Accredited Int. Dip. MBACP Reg, Barnardos Adoption Reg

 From time to time client requests are received for home visits primarily associated with transport problems as a result of disability issues.
 I am happy to accommodate such requests as long as the home environment is conducive to a therapy setting.
 I offer this service most days between 10am – 3pm and further details are available on request.

-If you feel ready for therapy please contact me by telephone, or email and we can discuss arranging an assessment session.
+If you feel ready for therapy please contact me by telephone, or email and we can arrange an assessment session.

 At the assessment I will gather background information about you and explore what has brought you to therapy, finding out what you hope, expect and want to achieve.
 You will have the opportunity to ask anything you may not be sure about, at which time we can establish whether we feel comfortable working together.
-If we decide to continue, subsequent sessions are normally on a regular weekly basis and available on either a short or long term contract.
-The duration of each session is 50 minutes.
+If we decide to continue, subsequent sessions are normally on a regular weekly basis and available on either a short or long term contract - but ultimately the frequency of sessions is based on what you feel is right for you.
+The duration of each session is 50 - 80 minutes.